Shopee-Analytic/DataPipeline/README.md

-# DataPipeline
+# ShopeeCrawler
-Data Pipeline for Shopee Analyse
+Crawl data from Shopee and analyze